Jeswanth-Kanipakam/Arduinobot_Industrial_Robot/README.md

    Studied the robot's kinematic chain and how to compute its motion from joint parameters to end-effector position using forward and inverse kinematics.

 ### 3. **ROS 2 Basics:**
-   Introduced to ROS 2 (Robot Operating System), including fundamental concepts like nodes, topics, and services.
+   Introduced to ROS 2 (Robot Operating System), including fundamental concepts like nodes, topics and services.
 This is the foundation for building robotic applications.

 ### 4. **ros2_control Library:**
-   Integrated the `ros2_control` library to manage the robotic arm’s hardware interface, control loops, and communication with hardware drivers.
+   Integrated the `ros2_control` library to manage the robotic arm’s hardware interface, control loops and communication with hardware drivers.

 ### 5. **MoveIt!
 2:**
    Implemented MoveIt!
 2, which provides motion planning and control tools for the robotic arm.
-It allows us to generate trajectories, handle planning, and execute commands.
+It allows us to generate trajectories, handle planning and execute commands.

 ### 6. **Using Arduino with ROS 2:**
    Learned how to interface an Arduino board with ROS 2 for controlling hardware components like motors and sensors, which are essential for robot control.